 Crash Cart Care and Maintenance

 One of the nightmare scenarios for healthcare personnel in need of a crash cart is to find unusable equipment or expired medication.
-It is vital to prevent these situations with a regular, thorough maintenance routine.
+Preventing these situations with a regular, thorough maintenance routine is vital.

 - Check the expiration dates on your medication and your defib pads monthly.
 Remove and replace expired meds and defib pads from the crash cart during the monthly checkup.

-- Safely dispose of all expired medication, ensuring they are not rotated back into the hospital’s inventory.
+- Safely dispose of all expired medication, ensuring they are not rotated into the hospital’s inventory.

 - Keep all equipment that requires power (defibrillator, monitor, etc.) fully charged.

-Scott-Clark Medical’s mission is to provide healthcare facilities and professionals with the most reliable and dependable medical carts on the market.
+Scott-Clark Medical’s mission is to provide healthcare facilities and professionals with the most dependable medical carts on the market.

-Contact us today at (512) 756-7300 for any requests regarding our mobile carts or our power system.
+Contact us today at (512) 756-7300 for any requests regarding our mobile carts or power system.